-The space in which the student is isolated should be a room or classroom with standard lighting, ventilation, heating, cooling, and ceiling height and that is free of objects that could cause harm to the student.
+In the limited situations where seclusion is used, it must occur in a room that complies with applicable building codes.
+The space in which the student is confined should be a normal-sized meeting room or classroom commonly found in a school setting with standard lighting, ventilation, heating, cooling and ceiling height and that is free of objects that could cause harm to the student.